-In addition to the maintenance of risk matrices, the Group maintains an organized process of collecting and performance on the various categories of financial and non-financial risks, as well as recording the resulting in a database of operational and reputational risk events.
+In addition to the maintenance of risk matrices, the Group maintains an organized process of monitoring and performance on the various categories of financial and non-financial risks, as well as recording the resulting in a database of risk events.
 This database includes, amongst others, records of the (i) events, (ii) possible associated losses, and (iii) corrective and/or mitigating measures implemented.
 It is also important to mention that the Group maintains a Central Database of Deficiencies and Defaults (managed through the i-Flow application) which provides valuable insights in monitoring action plans from a Risk Management perspective within the scope of management of financial and non-financial risks.

-In the scope of ICAAP to quantify economic capital requirements to address financial and non-financial risks, the Group has been using the Basic Indicator Approach (BIA) methodology.
+In the scope of ICAAP to quantify economic capital requirements to address financial and non-financial risks, the Group has been using the Basic Indicator Approach (BIA) methodology; and internally developed methodologies to quantify compliance, reputation and business model/strategy risks.

-During 2023, various training programmes were carried out in the area of non-financial risks, with special emphasis on specific training on Prevention of Money Laundering, Information Security and Climate and Environmental Risks, among others.
-In 2024, the Bank will continue to prioritise training as a way of helping to mitigate non-financial risks, with particular emphasis on climate risks (ESG), digital transformation and cybersecurity.
+During 2024, various training programmes were carried out in the area of non-financial risks, with special emphasis on specific training on Prevention of Money Laundering, Information Security, ICT Risks and and Climate and Environmental Risks, among others.
+In 2025, the Bank will continue to prioritise training as a way of helping to mitigate non-financial risks, with particular emphasis on climate risks (ESG), digital transformation and cybersecurity.

 Climate and environmental risks are becoming increasingly important for banking activity.
 Given their distinct characteristics compared to the traditional risk factors to which the banking system is exposed, and due to the uncertainty and time horizon in which they can materialise, these risks require special attention from the banking system.
-To this end, in 2023 the implementation of the sustainability action plan continued, drawn up with the support of a specialised consultant, with a view to incorporating the ESG risk component into the Bank, an aspect that will be given special attention in 2024 and beyond.
+To this end, in 2024 the implementation of the sustainability action plan continued, drawn up with the support of a specialized consultant with a view to incorporating the ESG (Environmental, Social, and Governance) risk component into the Bank, with a focus on the materiality analysis of climate risks, an aspect that will be given special attention in 2025 and the following years.